mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 1. The control has on and off states determined by the `IsOn` property.
 2. The states are visually distinguished through the `OnColor` and `OffColor` bindable properties.
-3. When the control is tapped, the selection state is mutated and the text color is updated to the `OnColor` or `OffColor`.
+3. When the control is tapped, the toggle state is mutated and the text color is updated to the `OnColor` or `OffColor`.

 Bindable properties is the foundation of custom controls (For more information about Xamarin.Forms bindable properties, see [Xamarin.Forms Bindable Properties
 ](~/xamarin-forms/xaml/bindable-properties.md))